Jenny Holzer, We Don’t Know 2014, Oil on linen 80 x 62 x 1 1/2 inches is one of the paintings addressing the issue of terror. Image: Cheim & Read

 Dust Paintings is not Holzer’s first appearance at Cheim & Read.
 In 2006 she had a solo exhibition that brought to the fore what happens to people after years of war.
 Using documents structured on language, Holzer addressed the Fog of War, a lingo that became common place after years of war in Iraqi and Afghanistan.
 As the War on Terror continues, “Fog of War” is gradually been replaced with “War Wary”, a signification that Americans are tired of endless wars, even as the debate of whether to return to war in Iraq and Syria rages on.

 Comparing works in Holzer’s 2006 exhibition with the ones in Dust Painting, it is clear that a lot has changed.
 Holzer earlier paintings were screen-printed in a manner reminiscent of Warhol’s Death and Disaster series.
-Her recent paintings are, however, done by hand.
+Her recent paintings, however, are done by hand perhaps because of their focus on terror.
 Instead of screen printing, Holzer undertakes the performative labor of tracing and transferring the content of her new work.
 Each letter and its surround are cautiously hand-painted and re-painted in a manner that echoes and amplifies traditional Arabic calligraphy or ghubar.
 Literally translated, ghubar means “dust writing.”
 Henri Cole in his catalogue essay for Dust Painting, reveals the predictable and yet unpredictable essence of Holzer paintings that made them engaging to art lovers.
 He writes: